AI-Enola/AUTOMATION_SERVICES_CORE/README.md

         # SMTP SERVER INFO
         self.SMTP = 'smtp-mail.outlook.com' # Example with outlook SMTP server domain - CAN BE CHANGED
         self.SMTP_PORT = 587 # Example with outlook SMTP server port - CAN BE CHANGED

+In get_website_status.py you need to provide website domain name or IP Address.